FESTIVAL DETAILS

 Registration Details

-The registration fee is $35 for adults and $15 for students which will provide singers with sheet music, a pencil, part tracks, and lunch.
+The registration fee is $40 for adults and $20 for college students which will provide singers with sheet music, a pencil, part tracks, and lunch.

-Festival t-shirts from past festivals can be worn, or are new to purchase for $20.
+Festival t-shirts from past festivals can be worn, or new t-shirts can be purchased for $20.
 Festival t-shirts are to be worn during the event and the culminating concert, paired with jeans or black pants and comfortable shoes.
 The lunch provided can accommodate dietary needs as requested.
-High School groups can register through their director by contacting Safonia below.
 Participants are asked to bring a black 3-ring binder or choir folder and a water bottle.
-Registration will be open February 1st through May 15th.

 Festival Scholarships